MohammedAbdulJabbar23/Command-line-chess/README.md

 Chess Server with Stockfish

-You can try it as well by
+You can try it online by:

     telnet 16.171.159.45 8080